Matra 530: M530/M530 A

 The Matra Sports M530 debuted on 7 March 1967 at the Geneva Motor Show.
 With 70 DIN hp from its Ford V4 engine, the car had a top speed of 175 km/h.
-It entered production in April, incorporating modifications that included a new chrome bumper bar to provide much-needed protection for the front grill, a modestly reshaped dashboard to give the passenger more knee room, and a repositioned ignition key to facilitate access.
+It entered production in April, incorporating modifications that included a new chrome bumper bar to provide much-needed protection for the front grille, a modestly reshaped dashboard to give the passenger more knee room, and a repositioned ignition key to facilitate access.
 For its first two years of production, the chassis was built by Carrier in Alençon and final assembly was done by French coachbuilder Brissonneau et Lotz at Creil.
 The engine bay of early M530s was accessible by removing its acrylic glass rear window.

 1969 brought many changes to the M530.
 Firstly, the engine benefited from changes made by Ford to their own product line, including use of a different carburetor, which raised power output to 75 CV.
 Secondly, Matra closed a deal with Chrysler Europe, to sell their cars through the Simca dealer network from 1970 onwards and jointly develop the M530's successor.
 Thirdly, the cars were now entirely constructed at the Matra Automobiles factory in Romorantin.
 Lastly, the car was now badged M530 A.

 British magazine "Autocar" tested a Matra M530 A in March 1969.
 The car had a top speed of 95 mph and accelerated from 0-60 mph in 15.6 seconds.
 An "overall" fuel consumption of 26.9 mpgimp was recorded.
 This put it significantly behind the similarly priced Lotus Elan +2 on performance, but the two cars were closely matched on fuel economy.
 The Matra's £2,160 manufacturer's recommended price was a little lower than the £2,244 price on the Lotus, but both were massively undercut by the £1,217 then being asked for the MG MGB GT which, although based on an older simpler design, sold in greater numbers.
 Also included in the price comparison was the Porsche 912 then being offered in the UK with a manufacturer's recommended retail price of £2,894.
 The testers commended the Matra's refinement, handling and steering, soundness of construction and finish, while noting that its performance was 'not outstanding'.